Medically reviewed on Apr 24, 2018

 To treat genitourinary syndrome of menopause (GSM), your doctor may first recommend that you:

-- Try a vaginal moisturizer (Replens, Vagisil Feminine Moisturizer, Hyalo Gyn, others) to restore some moisture to your vaginal area.
+- Try a vaginal moisturizer (K-Y Liquibeads, Replens, others) to restore some moisture to your vaginal area.
 You may have to apply the moisturizer every two to three days.
 The effects of a moisturizer generally last a little longer than those of a lubricant.

-- Use a water-based lubricant (glycerin-free versions of Astroglide, K-Y Touch, others) to reduce discomfort during intercourse.
+- Use a water-based lubricant (Astroglide, K-Y jelly, Sliquid, others) to reduce discomfort during intercourse.
 Choose products that don't contain glycerin because women who are sensitive to this chemical may experience burning and irritation.
 Avoid petroleum jelly or other petroleum-based products for lubrication if you're also using condoms.
 Petroleum can break down latex condoms on contact.

 Bothersome symptoms that don't improve with over-the-counter treatments may be helped by: